ringcentral/ringcentral-api-docs/docs/analytics/call-performance.md

-# Using the Analytics API to assess call performance
+# Using the Analytics APIs to access call performance aggregate and timeline data

-The Call Performance API allows users to get the aggregation of calls count (counter) and time spent (timer) on calls for specified data scopes.
-For example, this endpoint will provide aggregated data for specified grouping over the period of time, e.g. the sum of answered calls by users for the period of entire week.

-## Composing a request to the Call Performance API
+## Composing a request to the Call Performance Aggregate API

 ### Controlling what to aggregate/group data by